MakrandBhale/LocalStorage/README.md

 ## How does it work

 It uses a bridge architecture.
-When a new instance of `LocalStorage` is created, it spawns a worker thread and creates<br>
-a buffer which I like to call as a `ShadowStorage`.
-Its a ConcurrentHashMap, all read, write, delete operations<br>
-are performed on this `ShadowStorage` and which is conveniently written to a database file by the background worker.
+When a new instance of `LocalStorage` is created, it spawns a worker thread and creates a buffer which I like to call as a `ShadowStorage`. <br> Its a ConcurrentHashMap, all read, write, delete operations are performed on this `ShadowStorage` and which is conveniently written to a database file by the background worker.
+<br><br>
 What is the advantage of this approach?<br>
 Ans.
 Faster read, write operations.
+<br><br>

-As the `ShadowStorage` uses ConcurrentHashMap it is thread-safe and the worker thread locks database file thus making it inaccessible <br> by any other process.
+As the `ShadowStorage` uses ConcurrentHashMap it is thread-safe and the worker thread locks database file thus making it inaccessible by any other process.